AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/advanced/web-optimized-image-delivery-java-apis.md

 thumbnail: KT-13014.jpeg
 ---

-# Web-optimized delivery Java&trade; APIs
+# Web-optimized image delivery Java&trade; APIs

 Learn how to use AEM as a Cloud Service's web-optimized image delivery Java&trade; APIs to develop highly performant web experiences.